 The Process of Validating Ideas

-Primarily the purpose of this process of idea validation is to learn if your idea is useful, usable and feasible.
-However, before validating any idea(s), you will need to make sure if there are real users out there who will be benefited from your idea(s).
+Primarily the purpose of this process of idea validation is to learn if your idea is useful, usable, and feasible.
+However, before validating any idea(s), you will need to make sure there are real users out there who will be benefited from your idea(s).
 This process will require you to identify your market in order to validate your idea(s) effectively.
-Idea validation process involves 4 phases; Assessment, Fact-Finding, Test and Experiment.
+The idea validation process involves 4 phases; Assessment, Fact-Finding, Test, and Experiment.

 Phase 1: Assessment

 The purpose of the assessment phase is to help evaluate the ideas, filtering out what does and does not align with business goals, while identifying the hidden risks.
-The goal is eliminating any ideas that may risk the business and customers.
+The goal is to eliminate any ideas that may risk the business and customers.